 The accelerated pace of globalisation since the 1980s not only increased global trade along with the flow of private capital and investment but also led to the creation of a global shadow economy without borders.
 Transnational organised crime arguably constitutes a greater threat than terrorism and has certainty resulted in more deaths through the flow of weapons, financing of violent conflict, and increasingly urban warfare.
 The global operations of arms traders, international criminals, and drug barons combined with the insidious corruption of state institutions and international frameworks have created unprecedented challenges for the modern state and its citizens, particularly in parts of Asia, Africa and Latin America.

-In this course, outstanding honours students will theoretically and practically study, analyse and evaluate the impact of transnational organised crime on security in the Global South together with global and local policy responses.
-Using case study analysis, students will examine drug production and trafficking, proliferation of arms, and human smuggling and how these illicit trades interact with globalisation, regional security dynamics and the changing nature of security in the Global South.
+In this course, outstanding honours students will study, analyse and evaluate the impact of transnational organised crime on security in the Global South together with global and local policy responses.
+Using case study analysis, students will examine drug production and trafficking, proliferation of arms, and human smuggling, along with how such illicit trades interact with globalisation, regional security dynamics and the changing nature of security in the Global South.

-Students are encouraged to engage with policy and academic literature from the observed countries to gain an understanding of competing interests and fault lines in the global efforts to counter transnational organised crime.
-During the interactive seminars, students will work in teams to deploy this knowledge and generate pragmatic and innovative solutions to the global challenge of transnational organised crime.
+Students are encouraged to engage with policy and academic literature from the observed countries to gain an understanding of competing interests and fault lines in the local and global efforts to counter transnational organised crime.

 By the end of the course, students are able to: